pmurati/MDSCorrelationAnalysis/README.md

 ### Distance metric

 The following is an experimental attempt to tackle this issue by trying to find a sensible mapping from a given correlation matrix into an abstract 3d cartesian space, that provides additional information.
 Therefore, correlation has to be set in a relationship with an appropriate distance metric.
 Before choosing the metric, we have to ask ourselves in what way a specific pairwise correlation should correspond to a certain distance between two point coordinates.
+At first, it seems quite intuitive to make the assumption that time series with high positive correlation should correspond to nearby points and in the case of uncorrelated time series, the points should be far apart.
+The problem arises, when we deal with negative correlations.

 ## Package Dependencies